Frontier Steak House

 The Laffoon family have been the only owners of the steakhouse.
 Dennis and Ron Laffoon operate the restaurant today and the mother, Mary (age 90 at this writing) still makes the salad dressings and bakes the bread & deserts.
 Mary usually bakes several fruit and cream pies which are $3.49 a slice.
 The peanut butter pie is the favorite one we have sampled.
 The huge mudslide brownie (fresh baked brownie with a mountain of ice cream, covered with chocolate syrup and topped with whipped cream) was also a big hit.

-Every Tuesday on the patio is "Biker Night," featuring $9 buckets of beer.
-Mary Laffoon (who just turned 90) and her sons, Dennis and Ron, There's a sassy gooseberry, but the house specialty is her peanut butter pie, which sells out fast when she makes it.
+Every Tuesday is "Biker Night" on the patio, featuring discounted buckets of beer.
+Mary Laffoon (born in 1920) and her sons, Dennis and Ron, There's a sassy gooseberry, but the house specialty is her peanut butter pie, which sells out fast when she makes it.
 Her apple pie, loaded with tart, succulent apples under a flaky, light crust, isn't too sugary and counts among the city's best.
 The cherry pie is great, too.